learn-academy-2022-delta/treasure-hunt-nmaresrivera11/README.md

 ### 📚 User Stories
 - As a user, I can see a page with a 3 by 3 grid board game with a question mark in each square.
+    > Branch: grid
+    > Added an empty <div> to Square component
+        - styled in CSS to add height, width, and border
+        - imported and called in App.js
+    > Mapped over board array in state, to display Square component for each iteration
+    > Styling over the <div> for boardgame and centered the <h1>.
+    > Passed the value of board to our square component to show the question mark
+    > Styled the question mark to be larger and centered
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.